talon-one/talon_one.py/README.md

 First, you will need to find your API endpoint, Application ID and Application Key in the Camapaign Manager (CAMA) by going to the "Settings" tab.

+There are three ways how to configure API client:
+* Client constructor parameters
+* Client setters
+* ENV variables (see table bellow)

 ### Basics
 With these basic setting options we can set up the integration API client:
 ```python